 \subsection{Ejecta parameters: BNS}

-In general, there are (at least) two ejecta mass components contributing to the kilonova: the dynamical ejecta and the disk mass.
-We follow \citet{Dietrich:2020lps} and use the formula $m_\mathrm{ej} = M_{\rm ej}^{\rm dyn} + \zeta M_{\rm disk}$ to represent the ejecta proportions.
-Here, $M_{\rm ej}^{\rm dyn}$ stands for the mass of the dynamical ejecta, and $M_{\rm disk}$ stands for the disk mass.
-From the disk a fraction of matter ($\zeta$) will become unbound through disk winds caused by several physical phenomena, e.g., neutrino radiation, magnetic-driven winds, or the redistribution of angular momentum.
-We assume, based on numerical-relativity simulations, that $\zeta = 0.15$ of the entire disk mass gets gravitationally unbound and ejected from the system, e.g.,~\citep{Fernandez:2014cna,Siegel:2017jug,Fernandez:2018kax,Christie:2019lim}.
+In general, there are (at least) two ejecta mass components contributing to the kilonova: the dynamical ejecta and the disc mass.
+We follow \citet{Dietrich:2020lps} and use the formula $m_\mathrm{ej} = M_{\rm ej}^{\rm dyn} + \zeta M_{\rm disc}$ to represent the ejecta proportions.
+Here, $M_{\rm ej}^{\rm dyn}$ stands for the mass of the dynamical ejecta, and $M_{\rm disc}$ stands for the disc mass.
+From the disc a fraction of matter ($\zeta$) will become unbound through disc winds caused by several physical phenomena, e.g., neutrino radiation, magnetic-driven winds, or the redistribution of angular momentum.
+We assume, based on numerical-relativity simulations, that $\zeta = 0.15$ of the entire disc mass gets gravitationally unbound and ejected from the system, e.g.,~\citep{Fernandez:2014cna,Siegel:2017jug,Fernandez:2018kax,Christie:2019lim}.

 To estimate the dynamical ejecta, we use the fitting formula from~\citet{Coughlin:2018fis}: